 Your videos might be awesome, or not.
-Thing is, you need to produce as high quality video, photo, and written content as possible.
-You have to treat your blog as a business from the very start, and make an effort to produce the best content you possibly can.
+The thing is, you need to produce as high-quality video, photo, and written content as possible.
+You have to treat your blog as a business from the very start and make an effort to produce the best content you possibly can.

 You’re competing against THE WORLD – that’s why!